AshyPC/Replant/README.md

 TODO: List our options

+DAD Seen in some of the diagrams.
+Basically only two broad types: off-centre (usually v. poor based on experiences of other churches) centre rear (probably best); Rear position best for assessing sound balance but still requires checks at other points around the building

 Podium instead of stage
 -----------------------

 With or without removing the physical structure of the stage.

+DAD as per minutes of the meeting (separate document in this repo) minimal physical changes at this stage; only approved new blinds which would be useful regardless of the final outcome if this experiment, plus moving the projector on a temporary basis only

 Major concerns
 ==============